Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Cellular Security Risks

-Unlike IMSI catchers, which passively or semi-actively coerce a device into revealing its identity without completing full network registration, \emph{Fake Base Stations (FBS)} emulate legitimate cellular infrastructure to establish partial or full attachment.
-This enables deeper interaction, including control-plane manipulation, denial-of-service, and potential data interception.
-By broadcasting valid LTE configurations with elevated signal strength, an FBS can cause user equipment (UE) to initiate registration.
-This is particularly effective when the legitimate signal is weaker or when the attacker exploits weaknesses in network selection logic.
-Although LTE includes mutual authentication, practical implementations may still permit unauthorized connections under fallback or re-attachment scenarios.
-In some cases, UE flaws allow negotiation of insecure configurations, such as integrity-free modes, without enforcement of proper safeguards.

-FBS attacks use advanced SDR hardware and custom LTE stacks to simulate real networks.
-The attacker configures parameters such as EARFCN, PLMN ID, and cell identity to mimic a legitimate carrier.
-By transmitting valid Master and System Information Blocks (MIBs and SIBs) over a strong downlink signal, the rogue eNodeB can provoke the target UE into accepting the cell and initiating Random Access Procedures (RACH).
-The resulting RRC and NAS exchanges may give the attacker partial visibility into signaling, and, in some cases, a vector to inject malicious instructions.
-Attackers using malicious UE stacks can prolong the connection, create man-in-the-middle (MitM) conditions, or exploit attach procedures to interfere with the device.
-Similar techniques have been studied across cellular generations~\cite{jover16:ltesecurity, Shaik18:SoN, Rupprecht19:Layer2, Bitsikas21:Handovers}.
+\textbf{$\bullet$ False Base Stations.} Unlike IMSI catchers, which elicit identifiers without full registration, FBSs emulate legitimate infrastructure to induce incomplete or full attachment, enabling control-plane manipulation, denial-of-service, and potential interception.
+The attacker configures parameters, such as EARFCN, PLMN ID, and cell identity, to mimic a legitimate carrier.
+By transmitting valid Master and System Information Blocks (MIBs and SIBs) over a strong downlink signal, the rogue eNodeB can provoke the target UE into connecting.
+Subsequent Radio Resource Control (RRC)/Non-access stratum (NAS) exchanges provide visibility and, in many cases, injection opportunities.
+Although LTE specifies mutual authentication, re-attach/fallback paths and implementation flaws can still permit unauthorized connections or negotiate weak settings (e.g., integrity-free modes).
+By sustaining the session, an FBS can prolong attachment, create MitM conditions, or disrupt procedures, as examined across cellular generations~\cite{jover16:ltesecurity,Shaik18:SoN,Rupprecht19:Layer2,Bitsikas21:Handovers} on smartphone devices.

-In connected vehicles, FBS attacks pose elevated risks due to persistent LTE reliance and limited user intervention.
-Automotive telematics units support remote diagnostics, user applications, and security-critical services.
-If the TCU prioritizes signal strength over network authenticity, an attacker can cause the vehicle to detach from its legitimate operator and connect to a rogue network.
-Once attached, the FBS can issue malformed control-plane messages, degrade or block services, or maintain persistent unauthorized connections.
-These outcomes may interfere with remote access features, diagnostics, or over-the-air updates.
-Since drivers are not alerted to signaling changes and cannot observe network status, these attacks are likely to go unnoticed.

-Although smartphones can also fall victim to FBS attacks, their impact in vehicles may be more severe.
-Vehicles lack user-visible diagnostics, manual carrier selection, and runtime configurability.
-TCUs operate autonomously and are tightly integrated with critical systems, including eCall, telemetry, and keyless entry.
-Unlike smartphones, telematics systems receive infrequent baseband updates, and the attack surface is shaped by long software maintenance cycles and limited patching.
-As a result, FBS attacks may not only compromise data transmission but also disrupt essential safety and control features, potentially leading to severe operational failures.